29decibel/fit_kit/README.md

 # { record: [{...}, {...}], session: [{...}], lap: [..], activity: [...] }
 ```

+## Features
+There are couple of more built-in features can simplify the consuming of the data significantly:

+- `records_hash`   - All records in a ruby hash format
+- `avg_for`        - Average of a given field
+- `elevation_gain` - Elevation gain.
+Calculate the overall elevation gain.
+Also allow to pass in a field.
+- `calculate_partition_indices` - Calculate the partition indices for a given field
+- `partition_stats_for_fields` - Calculate the partition stats for a given field.
+Useful for calculating splits data.
+- `sample_series_for_records` - Sample series for a given field, useful for plotting
+- `zone_time_for` - Heart Rate Zones data

 ## Performance
 Here is the performance parsing __4090__ fit files on my M1 Mac Mini (16G, 8 Cores) took 6 seconds (in parallel):